-Canterbury Park Holding Corporation Reports Financial Results for the Second Quarter and First Six M
+Canterbury Park Holding Corporation Reports Financial Results for the Third Quarter and First Nine M

-Canterbury Park Holding Corporation Reports Financial Results for the Second Quarter and First Six Months of 2013
+Canterbury Park Holding Corporation Reports Financial Results for the Third Quarter and First Nine Months of 2012

-Further detail regarding our results for the second quarter and first six months of 2013 is presented in the accompanying table, and additional information regarding the Company's financial results will be presented in the Company's Form 10-Q Report that will be filed on August 14, 2013 with the Securities and Exchange Commission.
+Further detail regarding Company results for the third quarter and first nine months of 2012 is presented in the accompanying table, and additional information regarding the Company's financial results will be presented in the Company's Form 10-Q Report that will be filed on November 14, 2012 with the Securities and Exchange Commission.

 About Canterbury Park:

-Canterbury Park Holding Corporation owns and operates Canterbury Park Racetrack and Card Casino, Minnesota's only thoroughbred and quarter horse racing facility.
-The Company's 69-day 2013 live race meet began on May 17th and ends September 14th.
-In addition, Canterbury Park's Card Casino hosts "unbanked" card games 24 hours a day, seven days a week, offering both poker and table games.
+Canterbury Park Holding Corporation owns and operates Canterbury Park Racetrack, Minnesota's only thoroughbred and quarter horse racing facility.
+The Company's 62-day 2012 live race meet began on May 18th and ended September 3rd.
+In addition, Canterbury Park's Card Casino hosts card games 24 hours a day, seven days a week, offering both poker and table games.
 The Company also conducts year-round wagering on simulcast horse racing and hosts a variety of other entertainment and special events at its facility in Shakopee, Minnesota.
 For more information about the Company, please visit us at www.canterburypark.com.

 From time to time, in press releases and in other communications to shareholders or the investing public, the Canterbury Park Holding Corporation may make forward-looking statements concerning possible or anticipated future financial performance, business activities or plans based on management's beliefs and assumptions.
 These forward looking statements are typically preceded by the words such as "believes," "expects," "anticipates," "intends" or similar expressions.
 Shareholders and the investing public should understand that these forward-looking statements are subject to risks and uncertainties, including those disclosed in our periodic filings with the Securities and Exchange Commission, which could cause actual performance, activities or plans after the date the statements are made to differ significantly from those indicated in the forward-looking statements when made.